-The terms "Red Oak Creek System" and "System" mean all of the Issuer's wastewater reception, transportation, treatment, and disposal facilities, as described and defined in the Contract, serving the Contracting Parties in the area of the watershed or drainage basin of Red Oak Creek (a tributary of the Trinity River) in Dallas and Ellis Counties, Texas, together with all improvements and additions to and extensions, enlargements, and replacements of such facilities.
-However, said terms do not include any facilities acquired or constructed by the Issuer with the proceeds from the issuance of "Special Facilities Bonds," which are hereby defined as being revenue obligations of the Issuer which are not issued as Additional Bonds, and which are payable from any source, contract, or revenues whatsoever other than the Pledged Revenues; and Special Facilities Bonds may be issued for any lawful purpose and made payable from any source, contract, or revenues whatsoever other than the Pledged Revenues.
+The terms "Red Oak Creek System" and "System" mean all of the Issuer's wastewater reception, transportation, treatment, and disposal facilities, as described and defined in the Contract, serving the Contracting

+Parties in the area of the watershed or drainage basin of Red Oak Creek (a tributary of the Trinity River) in Dallas and Ellis Counties, Texas, together with all improvements and additions to and extensions, enlargements, and replacements of such facilities.
+However, said terms do not include any facilities acquired or constructed by the Issuer with the proceeds from the issuance of Special Facilities Bonds.